sheiny1314/LW5_Applying-DAX-Fundamentals-in-Power-BI-From-Measures-to-Contextual-Analysis/README.md

 # I. Foundational Concepts

-## 1. Defining DAX
+### 1. DAX Basics
-Based on the tutorial, the difference between a standard Excel formula and DAX is that Excel formulas usually work on individual cells, while DAX works with tables and columns inside Power BI.
-DAX is more powerful for data analysis because it can create dynamic calculations that change depending on filters, slicers, and report visuals.
+DAX is different from regular Excel formulas.
+While Excel calculates cell by cell, DAX works with entire tables and columns in Power BI.
+This makes DAX better for data analysis because your calculations automatically adjust based on user selections like filters and slicers.

+### 2. Why Use DAX?
+Raw data alone isn't enough for most reports.
+You usually need calculated insights like profit, margins, averages, and rankings.
+DAX lets you build custom calculations that update automatically as people interact with your dashboard.

 ---

-## 2. The “Why” of DAX
-We cannot rely only on the raw numbers from the imported dataset because raw data only contains basic information.
-In reports, we often need more advanced calculations such as total profit, profit margin, averages, rankings, and filtered summaries.
-DAX fills this gap by allowing us to create custom calculations and business logic that automatically update when users interact with the dashboard.

----

-# II.
+## II.
 Calculated Columns vs. Measures

-## 3. The Storage Difference
+### 3. Storage Impact
-Calculated Columns increase the file size of the Power BI model because the calculated values are stored for every row in the table.
-Measures do not store values for each row because they are only calculated when needed in a visual or report.

-This is important for large datasets because storing many calculated rows can slow down Power BI and use more memory.
-Measures are more efficient for performance.
+Calculated Columns save results for every single row, which makes your Power BI file bigger.
+Measures only run when you actually use them in a visual.

+For big datasets, this matters.
+Too many calculated columns slow things down and eat up memory.
+Measures handle large data much better.

+### 4. How Filter Context Works
+Measures respond to whatever filters are active.
+Click a region or category, and the measure recalculates instantly for just that selection.

+Calculated columns don't do this — they're static once created.
+That's why measures feel more interactive.

 ---

-## 4. Context Clues – Filter Context
-Filter Context affects a Measure because the result changes depending on the filters, slicers, or visuals selected in the dashboard.

-For example, if I click a specific category or region in the report, the measure recalculates and only shows the result for that selected data.
-This makes measures dynamic and interactive compared to calculated columns, which stay fixed after being created.

----

-# III.
-Function Application & Syntax
+## III.
+Functions & Syntax

-## 5. The RELATED Function
+### 5. RELATED Function
-The RELATED function is used when we need to get data from another table.
-It helps connect information between multiple related tables in Power BI.
+Use RELATED when you need to pull data from a different table.
+But first, you must set up a relationship between those tables in Model View (usually through matching keys like ProductID).

-For the RELATED function to work correctly, a relationship between the tables must first be created in the Model View.
-Usually, this relationship is based on matching IDs or keys such as ProductID or CustomerID.

-Without a relationship, Power BI will not know how the tables are connected.
+Without that relationship, Power BI won't know how to connect the data.

 ---